roshansamuel/saras/README.md

-# Saras - Finite-difference solver
+# Saras - Finite difference solver

 Saras is an OpenMP-MPI hybrid parallelized Navier-Stokes equation solver written in C++.
-It uses finite-difference methods for spatial discretization along with parallelized algebraic multi-grid method for solving the pressure correction equation.
+It uses the finite-difference method for calculating spatial derivatives and parallelized algebraic multi-grid method for solving the pressure Poisson equation.

 All the source and library files for the Saras solver are contained in the following directories: